 As part of the Public Policy Institute’s focus on preventing and ending poverty, we employ a number of strategies related to public health prevention efforts.
 Prevention services focus on stopping a negative situation from ever taking place, and therefore such approaches are often highly cost-effective.
 While some prevention interventions provide direct contact, such as offering youth a curriculum on why they should refuse drugs and alcohol, other prevention interventions use universal or environmental strategies that target entire communities, such as public awareness campaigns using posters and billboards.

 The Public Policy Institute’s first role in prevention services was in administering the Milwaukee implementation of the state of Wisconsin’s Brighter Futures Initiative.
-We have since expanded to include substance abuse prevention, violence prevention, and a special focus on minority male achievement and youth employment.
+We have since expanded to include youth substance use prevention, violence prevention, and a special focus on promoting youth self-sufficiency and employment.

 How we support grantees